-The SwitchDoc Labs Dual WatchDog Timer designed to make is small computer such as Arduino the and Raspberry Pi more reliable by detecting and recovering from computer or software malfunctions.
+The SwitchDoc Labs Grove/Pin Dual WatchDog Timer is designed to make small computer such as the Arduino and Raspberry Pi more reliable by detecting and recovering from computer or software malfunctions.
 It has two WatchDog Timers that can be used independently or together to reset non-responsive computers.
 It directly can drive the Arduino Reset line, The Raspberry Pi B/B+ reset line or a to a relay.

 Features and Benefits:

+- Grove Connector

+- · Works with Pin Headers

 - Dual Independent WatchDog Timers

 - Arduino and Raspberry Pi Compatible

 - LED Timer State Indicators

 - 3.3V or 5V operation

 - Programmable timeout from 30-240 seconds

-- Open Collector or Pulse Driven Operation
+- Open Drain or Pulse Driven Operation

 - Low Power

 - Low Cost

 - Full Test Code Supplied

 - Quantity Discounts Available

 - Immediate Availability